 The Board of Directors currently consists of seven members, all of whom, with the exception of Mr. Capel, our President and Chief Executive Officer, and Mr. Sinisgalli, our former President and Chief Executive Officer, have been determined by the Board of Directors to be "independent" as that term is defined under the corporate governance rules of The Nasdaq Stock Market.
 In making these independence determinations, the Board of Directors considered the following immaterial relationship: the firm of which Mr. Huntz is Executive Director owns one of the Company's customers from which the Company derives an immaterial amount of revenue.
 In compliance with Nasdaq corporate governance rules, the independent directors of the Company conduct regularly scheduled meetings without the presence of non-independent Directors or management.
 The Board's standing independent committees also regularly meet without management present.
 During the fiscal year ended December 31, 2012, the Board of Directors held five meetings.
-All of the incumbent directors attended at least 75% of the aggregate total number of meetings of the Board of Directors and meetings of Committees of the Board of Directors on which they served that occurred during the portion of fiscal year 2012 during which each served as a Director.
-Our Directors are invited to the Annual Meeting of Shareholders, and two Directors attended our 2012 Annual Meeting.
+All of the incumbent directors attended at least 75% of the aggregate total number of meetings of the Board of Directors and meetings of Committees of the Board of Directors are invited to the Annual Meeting of Shareholders, and two Directors attended our 2012 Annual Meeting.